 Entry Fee – 25 INR

 Bike Rent Fee – 100 INR

 Transportation from Khajuraho – Cab

-We bought the tickets which costed us 25 INR each.
+We bought the tickets which cost us 25 INR each.
 The main waterfall from the entrance gate is at walking distance of 10 minutes.
 It was hot and we chose to rent a bike to reach there.
-This costed us 100 INR.
-There are stairs which lead to the main waterfall and one has to walk up to there.
-So, we parked out bike and walked up to there.
-The way was bit long and I was damn exhausted by the heat.
-However, when I reached there, I was mesmerized by the vibes of the nature.
-Though the waterfall didn’t have good flow of water but whatever it was, it was enough for me to forget my troubles I had during the journey.
-The rejuvenating water and cool breeze energized me and I was totally lost in the serenity of the nature.
-Travelling to this place was a wonderful experience.
+This cost us 100 INR.
+There are stairs which lead to the main waterfall and one has to walk up there.
+So, we parked our bike and walked up there.
+The way was a bit long and I was damn exhausted by the heat.
+However, when I reached there, I was mesmerized by the vibes of nature.
+Though the waterfall didn’t have a good flow of water whatever it was, it was enough for me to forget the troubles I had during the journey.
+The rejuvenating water and cool breeze energized me and I was totally lost in the serenity of nature.
+Traveling to this place was a wonderful experience.

 Read Here – Five Reason Why You Should Travel Alone